smart-groceries/freshpass/README.md

 npm install lottie-react-native
-npm install react-native-popup-menu --save npm install @react-native-picker/picker --save
+npm install react-native-popup-menu --save npm install @react-native-picker/picker --save npm install @apollo/client graphql npm install graphql-tag npm install react-apollo --legacy-peer-deps npm install aws-appsync --legacy-peer-deps npm install aws-appsync-react --legacy-peer-deps npm install @react-native-community/netinfo --legacy-peer-deps npm install events --legacy-peer-deps npm install @react-native-async-storage/async-storage npm install apollo-link --legacy-peer-deps npm install aws-appsync-auth-link --legacy-peer-deps npm install apollo-link-http --legacy-peer-deps
 ```
+### Connecting to the backend
+We are using GraphQL to send queries to our backend, which is set up to recieve these calls through AWS AppSync and to be handled by AWS Lambda.

+[Click here](https://github.com/smart-groceries/freshpass/blob/main/GraphQLDevGuide.md) to go see our comprehensive guide to querying the backend.

 [//]: # (These are reference links used in the body of this note and get stripped out when the markdown processor does its job.
 There is no need to format nicely because it shouldn't be seen.
 Thanks SO - http://stackoverflow.com/questions/4823468/store-comments-in-markdown-syntax)

 [Apollo]: <https://www.apollographql.com/docs/>